vydimitrov/use-count-up/README.md

 The only hook you need to perform JavaScript animations in React.

 * Lightweight: only 2KB
-* Build with 0 dependencies
+* Built with 0 dependencies
 * Toggle play/pause
 * Combine with [any easing function](https://github.com/danro/jquery-easing/blob/master/jquery.easing.js) to get the right animation